bwlewis/tcor/README.md

 devtools::install_github("bwlewis/tcor")
 ```

-The algorithm can optionally make use of `foreach` parallel "back-ends."
-Many
+The algorithm can optionally make use of `foreach` package "back-ends" to run
-are available, including `doMC`, `doParallel`, and `doRedis`.
-See the CRAN high
+in parallel Many are available, including `doMC`, `doParallel`, and `doRedis`.
-performance computing task view for more info
+See the CRAN high performance computing task view for more info
 https://cran.r-project.org/web/views/HighPerformanceComputing.html.

 ## Example